odch/flightbox/README.md

 #### Push to Firebase

+Node version for this step: 20

-Prerequisites: Firebase Tools must be installed (`npm install -g firebase-tools`).
+Prerequisites: Firebase Tools must be installed (`npm install -g firebase-tools@13`).

 **Caution:** Ensure that you have selected the right Firebase project (list all projects by typing `firebase list` and change it if necessary (with `firebase use`)).